microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 2. Create the manifest

-    Next, create a file named `vcpkg.json` in your project's directory, this is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.
-The `vcpkg.json` file serves as the foundation to integrate vcpkg in your C++ project.
-Initially, the file contains an empty JSON object; additional attributes like dependencies and supported features can be added as your project grows.
+    In this step, you'll create a file named `vcpkg.json` in your project's directory.

     From within the `helloworld` directory, run:

     ```bash